 You will improve your speaking and listening and develop your vocabulary in this project-based class.
 You will learn actively with other students when you do presentations about your country and culture, engage in experiential learning, practice using English in real-life situations, and learn about American culture and customs through holiday-based projects and other activities.
-This class is for students in the elementary to low-intermediate level.
+This class is for students in the elementary level.

 iBT TOEFL Preparation